 Like Citrus, But Without That Pesky Liquid

-Originally from Missouri, executive chef Rachel Dow of Chicago's The Betty has lived and worked in Chicago for over a decade.
+Originally from Missouri, executive chef Rachel Dow, formerly of Chicago's The Betty, has lived and worked in Chicago for over a decade.
 She honed her skills at now-classic restaurants like Perennial, Blackbird, Maude's Liquor Bar, and Avec.

 Because it has that neutral, earthy kind of sour note, sumac goes great in places where you might not want the liquid from citrus juice.
 Sprinkle it directly on melons, or use it in a dry marinade where you don't want direct acid to "pre-cook" the proteins, but still want the sourness, like with fish dishes.